Europe Trip. Day 2: Paris, France

 We rather had lunch under shady trees

-These man having fun time playing with spinning top
+These men are having fun time playing with spinning top

 Gilded sculpture on the socle